Proposal for measuring out-of-time-ordered correlators at finite temperature with coupled spin chains: Discussion Conclusion

 \section{Discussion \& Conclusion}

 We described an experimentally feasible protocol to measure a system's finite-temperature out-of-time-ordered correlation, which is a quantitative probe of the nature of information scrambling.
-Our method utilizes earlier ideas to prepare the thermofield double state ($\ket{{\rm tfd}(\beta)}$)~\cite{cottrell2019build, maldacena2018eternal}, and measure the thermal OTOC from $\ket{{\rm tfd}(\beta)}$~\cite{lantagne2020diagnosing}.
-It is geared towards analog quantum simulators with a Hamiltonian respecting particle-hole symmetry and satisfying the ETH, but can also be realized in digital quantum simulators.
+Our method utilizes earlier ideas to prepare the TFD ($\ket{{\rm tfd}(\beta)}$)~\cite{cottrell2019build, maldacena2018eternal}, and measure the thermal OTOC from $\ket{{\rm tfd}(\beta)}$~\cite{lantagne2020diagnosing}.
+It is geared towards analog quantum simulators with a Hamiltonian respecting particle-hole symmetry and satisfying the ETH, but can also be realized in other analog systems as well as digital quantum simulators.
 As an example, we considered the long-ranged XX model that was recently realized in~\cite{de2019observation}, and our protocol can be extended to other models.
 We access the finite temperature state as one half of $\ket{{\rm tfd}(\beta)}$ which is related to the ground state of a local Hamiltonian acting on two copies of the system.
 For the example we considered, the ground state on two copies of the system well-approximated the desired state for moderate system sizes.
 In a digital quantum simulator, $\ket{{\rm tfd}(\beta)}$ may be prepared variationally for small systems~\cite{zhu2020generation, francis2020body}.
 The OTOC can be obtained by measuring local correlations between two halves of the system, after applying a local perturbation and evolving the two halves independently.

-We described a protocol to mitigate some errors in the OTOC -- those that may arise from, e.g., initial state errors due to finite fidelity with the desired initial state or errors during dynamics such as dephasing -- by normalizing the obtained result of this experiment with a second experiment where the initial perturbation is not applied.
-All the steps described above are realizable in present day quantum simulators.
+Our protocol works accurately at $T=\infty$ and $T=0$, and works reasonably well in the vicinity of these temperatures.
+The errors in our protocol are largest near $\lambda = 1$.
+We described a correction procedure to mitigate the errors in our protocol, which arise from non-ideal fidelity of the prepared initial state with the thermofield double state.
+We found that this correction procedure yields values for OTOCs that agree well with the exact normalized thermal OTOCs at short times, and mitigate errors due to imperfect initial state, and thus allows us to extract useful physics, e.g. the temperature-dependence of the nearest-neighbor OTOCs' decay.
+Further, we found that the same normalization procedure also mitigated errors due to decoherence at short times.
+While our protocol captures short-time dynamics of the OTOCs, it does not capture their steady-state behavior.